Connor Joe Player Props: Pirates vs. Cubs

 Connor Joe At The Plate

-- Joe is batting .251 with 15 doubles, three triples, six home runs and 22 walks.
+- Joe has 16 doubles, three triples, six home runs and 22 walks while hitting .242.

-- In 54.4% of his 57 games this season, Joe has picked up at least one hit.
-He's also had 11 multi-hit games.
+- In 9.8% of his games this year, he has homered, and 2.7% of his trips to the plate.

-- He has homered in 10.5% of his games this year, and 2.8% of his plate appearances.
+- Joe has driven in a run in 17 games this year (27.9%), including three games with more than one RBI (4.9%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 36.8% of his games this season, with more than one run scored in 12.3%.
+- He has scored in 21 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.